Greenstand/treetracker-infrastructure/api_gateway/README.md

 1. Install helm 3 if not present, brew install helm on mac
 1. Install ansible if not present

-#### Connect and install help chart using ansible
+#### Connect and install helm chart using ansible
 1. Use `doctl auth init` and pass your DO API key
 1. Save the kubeconfig relevant to the cluster, e.g. `doctl kubernetes cluster kubeconfig save dev-k8s-treetracker`
     1. Switch to the context if not already switched, e.g. kubectl config set-context do-sfo2-dev-k8s-treetracker
+1. Run ansible to install ambassador helm chart `ansible-playbook ambassador-playbook.yml`
+1. Ambassador is deployed!
+1. Set up the dns record for this api gateway
+    1. cd terraform/development (all dns managed here at this time)
+    1. domain to dns.tf
+    1. apply terraform
+1. Connect to Ambassador and set up SSL
+    1. edctl login ${domain name}
+    1. click through
+    1. add the host you configured in the last step and get an ssl certificate

+#### Notes
 1. You can view the relevant contexts using kubectl config view | grep treetracker 2-4 can be done using ./monitoring/doctl_setup.sh CLUSTER_NAME, e.g. ./monitoring/doctl_setup.sh do-sfo2-dev-k8s-treetracker
-1. Run ansible to install ambassador helm chart `ansible-playbook ambassador-playbook.yml`
-1. Ambassdor is deployed!